macobra52/smb3-hacks/SMB3 IPS/readme.md

 SMB2J Piranha Plants (All)
 ----------

 Modifys all Piranha Plants (normal and giant) so that they will emerge even if Mario is standing next to their pipe, similar to Red Piranhas in SMB2J/Lost Levels.
-Note that since the center of the giant Piranha is not exactly center so he can still emerge if Mario is standing on the right side of the pipe.
+Note that the center of the giant Piranha is not exactly center so he can still emerge if Mario is standing on the right side of the pipe.

 Piranha Plants Always Emerge (All)